 But are water filters eco-friendly?

-For starters, most water filter manufacturers have a mail-in program for recycling used cartridges.
-But even more importantly, water filters can help reduce plastic waste.
+Water filters are eco-friendly for two main reasons.
+Firstly, most water filter manufacturers have a mail-in program for recycling used cartridges.
+Secondly, water filters can help reduce plastic waste.
 One water filter can replace up to 300 standard 16.9-ounce water bottles.
 In other words, if we all switched to using water filters instead of buying bottled water, the plastic waste in our landfills would go down drastically.

 6 reasons why water filters are eco-friendly